Thaza-Kun/sarjana/README.md

 1. What relationship of its properties can be extracted from the population of known FRBs now that we have more than 800 observed transients?
 2. Which FRBs exhibit interesting properties compared to the rest of the population?
 3. What might be the reason behind the interesting properties of the FRBs in question (2)?

+## Requirements
+The `cfod` package used to access the CHIME/FRB catalog requires Linux or WSL.